-Source: Bureau of Economic Analysis, NIPA Table 1.1 and 3.1 (November 23, 2010 revision).
+Source: Bureau of Economic Analysis, NIPA Table 1.1 and 3.1 (revised February 29, 2012).

 The administration of George W. Bush saw a large increase in the federal deficit.
-In part, this is the result of the government's response to the terrorist attacks in 2001.
+In part, this was the result of the government's response to the terrorist attacks in

+2001.
 It also results, however, from large increases in federal spending at all levels together with tax cuts in 2001, 2002, and 2003.
-The federal deficit is projected to be even larger during the administration of Barack Obama.
+The federal deficit grew even larger during the administration of Barack Obama.
+The increase stemmed from both reduced revenues and increased spending resulting from the recession that began in 2007 and the stimulus.